-With regard to nonresident insane or incompetent persons, there are two sets of provisions in Division 4 of the Probate Code which would appear to be in conflict as to the procedure to be followed by the person seeking to be appointed guardian.
-One set of provisions is those contained in Chapter IV, covering the appointment of guardians for insane or incompetent persons generally.
+With regard to nonresident insame or incompetent persons, there are two sets of provisions in Division 4 of the Probate Code which would appear to be in conflict as to the procedure to be followed by the person seeking to be appointed guardian.
+One set of provisions is those contained in Chapter IV, covering the appointment of guardians for insame or incompetent persons generally.
 These provisions are not specifically limited to resident incompetents and would appear, therefore, to apply also to nonresident incompetents.
 In general, they require service at least five days before the date of hearing upon the alleged incompetent and his relatives within the second degree residing in the State.
 The other provisions are contained in Chapter X, Nonresident Wards, and are clearly applicable only to nonresident incompetents.
-These provisions require a court order directing notification of interested persons in such menner as the court deems reasonable.
-There is, therefore, at least a surface conflict between these two sets of provisions as to the procedure to be followed by a person seeking to be appointed guardian over a nonresident incompetent.
+These provisions require a court order directing notification of interested persons in such manner as the court deems reasonable.
+There is, therefore, at least a surface conflict between these two sets of provisions as

-^{1.} Cal.
+- 1. Cal.
 Prob.
-Code 51461.

-^{2.} Cal.
+Code \$1461. - 2.
+Cal.
 Prob.
-Code \$1570. .
+Code \$1570.